 Yes.
 The appeal fee is €1,000, payable on submission of the grounds for appeal at the latest.

-That fee must be paid to the following bank account:
+Appeal fee and protest fee must be paid using the bank account details below:

 Union Bank of Switzerland (UBS)

 Fiscal number in Switzerland/canton de Vaud: 21 652

 What happens if I miss an Appeals Body deadline?

 If an appellant fails to respect a deadline, the chairman will declare their appeal inadmissible.